Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 (the Hadoop HDFS client is one of these "shared" classes).
 The Alluxio client should also be loaded by the main classloader, and you can append the `alluxio` package to the configuration parameter `spark.sql.hive.metastore.sharedPrefixes` to inform Spark to load Alluxio with the main classloader.
-For example, the parameter may be set to:
+For example, the parameter may be set to in `spark/conf/spark-defaults.conf`:

 ```bash
 spark.sql.hive.metastore.sharedPrefixes=com.mysql.jdbc,org.postgresql,com.microsoft.sqlserver,oracle.jdbc,alluxio